lupusorina/lupusorina.github.io/_pages/tutorials/time_discretization.md

 - Best practice: think in continuous time first, then compute $$\gamma_d$$.
 - Don't forget to multiply the reward by $$\Delta t$$.

+## Acknowledgments
+To [Kris de Asis](https://kris.pengy.ca) for feedback and corrections on the blog post.